When can kids take off their masks in school? Here's what some experts say

 Mokdad sees signs of a coming winter COVID-19 surge and of waning immunity from adult vaccination.
 He implores, "We should not celebrate prematurely.
 We should be very wise about what's happening right now.
 We're talking about our children.
 We're talking about our future."

 When?
 Dec.
-28th in the Bay Area, eight weeks after the FDA's emergency authorization of the vaccine for 5-11 year olds.
+28 in the Bay Area, eight weeks after the FDA's emergency authorization of the vaccine for 5- to 11-year-olds.

 How?
 Noble's recommendation is for schools to follow the metrics the Bay Area has set for unmasking adults in public spaces: low community transmission, low and stable COVID-19 hospitalizations, and high rates of vaccination — currently at 80% of San Francisco residents over 5 years old.

-Like Dr. Benjamin and the state of Massachusetts, Dr. Noble thinks that unmasking once schools reach a threshold of 70 - 80% vaccination rates for students would be fine, even conservative.
+Like Benjamin and the state of Massachusetts, Noble thinks that unmasking once schools reach a threshold of 70% to 80% vaccination rates for students would be fine, even conservative.
 But she says going by community metrics is preferable because it's simpler and more consistent.
 Dr. Noble is one of the authors of a petition signed by 150 Bay Area medical professionals, asking the state of California to create a clear masking off-ramp for schools.

 "People are tired of this," Dr. Noble says.
 "There's a sense, I think, in a child's life, particularly, that things are never going to change."
 She says that parents need to be able to give kids hope by telling them that a day is coming when they will be able to play at school with their friends without masks on.